jonathanhua99/cafeapp/README.md

 		- Go to settings > about phone > build number, then tap build number 7 times, and this will enable the developer mode for android
 		- Then, backtrack to the settings, then >developer options and scroll down to "USB debugging".
 Replug your android device via usb if the box is greyed out, and then click the checkbox for "USB debugging"
 		- Test your connection out by opening a cmd window and typing "flutter devices".
 If your device shows up, you're all set

 3) You'll need an IDE or a good text editor, so VS Code is a great one with lots of plug ins.
 If you use VS Code, you can install the Flutter/Dart plugin, and it'll take care of all the formatting.
 Useful hotkeys are F5 to run the debugger and shift+f5 to stop it

+<u>iOS</u>:

+I used the following YouTube tutorial video to set up Flutter and related dev tools: https://www.youtube.com/watch?v=THsihXK1-14.
+I've summarized the setup instructions below, but follow the YouTube tutorial for an in-depth step by step guide c**.

+1) Install flutter SDK from website.
+Move to flutter directory to home directory.
+Open .bash_profile file and add flutter to your PATH.

+2) Install VS Code to use a text editor.
+Add Flutter extension.

+3) Install Xcode, mainly to use the iOS simulator.

+4) To visualize on simulator, run debugger (F5) through VS Code and choose Dart&Flutter environment.
+Will build code and show app.